 - 68. What: Parts of the work described in the plan are directly supported by the IPBES trust fund through the budget agreed by Plenary.
-These parts include in particular activities aimed at building capacities for the implementation of the work programme, and priority has been given to the fellowship programme and the training and familiarisation programme.
+In particular, these parts include activities aimed at building capacities for the implementation of the work programme, and priority has been given to the fellowship programme and the training and familiarisation programme.
 These programmes are overseen by the task force on capacity building.
 Activities typically require close cooperation with the management and support structures established under IPBES for the work programme deliverables they are associated with.
-Contributions to the rolling plan can therefore be made through: - (a) Indirect funding through contributions to the IPBES trust fund at large Further contributions to the trust fund will help strengthen the financial situation of IPBES in general, and may allow for increased resources to be made available for supporting capacity-building activities.
+Contributions to the rolling plan can therefore be made through: - (a) Indirect funding through contributions to the IPBES trust fund at large Further contributions to the trust fund will help strengthen the financial situation of IPBES in general, and may allow for increased resources to be made available for supporting capacity-building activities. - (b) Direct funding through earmarked contributions to the IPBES trust fund The financial procedures for IPBES23 state that "...additional contributions for specific activities approved by the Plenary may be accepted.
+Single contributions in excess of 300,000 United States dollars per contributor per activity require approval by the Plenary.
+Single contributions not exceeding 300,000 United States dollars per contributor per activity require approval by the Bureau" (IPBES financial procedures, Rule 10). - 69.
+How: Any institution wishing to provide direct funding through earmarked contributions to the IPBES trust fund should contact the IPBES secretariat, expressing its wishes and then follow the guidance provided by the secretariat.
+While the institution is free to announce what it is doing in the IPBES Plenary or through the capacity-

-&lt;sup>21 The trial call for projects and pledges of support for the matchmaking facility resulted in 94 submitted projects involving activities in 95 countries.
+21 The trial call for projects and pledges of support for the matchmaking facility resulted in 94 submitted projects involving activities in 95 countries.
 The projects were reviewed based on the criteria set out in this document, and a more detailed scorecard developed for the review process.
 The projects found to be in line with the identified priority-capacity-building needs will be made available to potential donors as opportunities for investment in capacity building of relevance to IPBES arise.
 IPBES is also piloting partnerships with institutions to enable funding for projects.
 UNEP-WCMC has for instance in their capacity as secretariat to the Sub-Global Assessment Network worked in cooperation with project proponents and submitted the six proposals on national ecosystem assessments for funding to the German International Climate Initiative.

-&lt;sup>22 Such initiatives include the Biodiversity and Ecosystem Services Network of the United Nations Development Programme, the Convention on Biological Diversity Bio-bridge initiative and the United Nations Convention to Combat Desertification Marketplace.
+22 Such initiatives include the Biodiversity and Ecosystem Services Network of the United Nations Development Programme, the Convention on Biological Diversity Bio-bridge initiative and the United Nations Convention to Combat Desertification Marketplace.